Home / Articles / Fees & taxes

 Put steps 2 and 4 together and you see why cost is estimated on a "round-trip" basis: in and out, the fee and spread each count once.
 Layer on the funding cost and possible tax, and your real break-even line sits higher than "just the buy-side fee."
 That's also why frequent in-and-out is especially unkind to small retail traders — every round trip shaves your return.
 To think through how much to put in and not go all-in, run it through our Position Size Calculator first.

 In the end, counting the cost isn't about talking you out of buying — it's about making the decision with real numbers in front of you.
 A common beginner mistake is letting the excitement of "up X%" drown out the sense of cost, only to add it all up afterward and find the take-home is far less, or a small win has turned into a small loss.
 Keep this cost framework in mind, spend a minute laying it out before you order, and every decision gets more solid.
-As for whether tokenized stocks are worth touching at all and how to choose against a traditional broker, read on in the complete guide to buying US stocks on Binance.
+As for how the real-share and bStocks lines compare, and how to choose against a traditional broker, read on in the complete guide to buying US stocks on Binance.

 FAQ